-Lobbyist: job description
+Lobbyist: definition, job description and how to become one

 What is a lobbyist?